-Apple's own search engine can be seen in the latest version of the iPhone operating system, iOS 14, in which Apple has begun to show its own search results and link directly to websites when users type queries from its home screen.
+Apple's own search engine creates an example of funding a business with self-financing in creating one of its latest versions of the iPhone operating system, iOS 14, in which Apple has begun to show its own search results and link directly to websites when users type queries from its home screen.

 According to an agreement, between Google and Apple, Google pays billions of dollars to Apple to remain the default search engine on Safari for iOS, iPadOS, and macOS.
 Now, as the U.K. Competition and Markets Authority is taking a dig at the deal, we will soon witness the end of the deal.
-Read the whole story behind this.
+Click here.